Mindgreppers/lifemaker_web/content/page/model.md

 draft: false
 ---

+**We believe [family education](/model) is the way to educate our selves, and bring forth a new System and Order.**
+By family, we mean *at least two people committed to being together for Life, and growing with mutual fulfillment.* Family is the fundamental social unit for mutual wellbeing; and safe and comfortable space for collective discussions, study, contemplation and meditation upon Life and Living. **An integrated, enlightened and healthy family is the basic unit for an integrated, enlightened and healthy human society.**

 The family based approach consists of five main components.

 - satsang - a mutually fulfilling environment providing nutrition, safety and love where every member feels trust and emotional wellbeing